How to apply for funding from the Nordic Council of Ministers

 Although the projects span a wide variety of areas, common to all is that they have Nordic added value and are anchored in the Nordic Council of Ministers’ vision.
 The majority are run by an “administrative body”, usually a national agency in the Nordic Region, commissioned for this purpose by the Nordic Council of Ministers.
 The Nordic Council of Ministers issues direct calls for funding applications on particular topics from time to time.

-All projects are conducted on the basis of political discussion in the various councils of ministers or committees of senior officials.
-Decisions on the allocation of funding are made by them or on the basis of application schemes and announcements.
+All projects are conducted on the basis of political discussion in the various ministerial councils or committees of senior officials.
+Decisions on the allocation of funding are made by them or on the basis of application programmes and announcements.
 Current opportunities to apply for project funding can be found here:

 Please note that we cannot accept spontaneous applications.